repositony/meshtal/readme.md

 // now do whatever you want with it
 ```

-The hull library documentation is published
+The full library documentation is published
 [here](https://repositony.github.io/meshtal/index.html) for convenience.

 ## Features under development